 #4) Endurance Testing: In Endurance testing the durability of the software is tested with a repeated and consistent flow of load in a scalable pattern.
 It checks the endurance power of the software when loaded with a consistent workload.

 All these testing types are used to make the software work bug-free and crash free under any real time situation by addressing the issues and finding solutions accordingly for a quality product.

-Security Testing is to check how secure the software is regarding the data over the network from malicious attack.
-The key areas to be tested in this testing include authorization, authentication of users and their access to the data based on the roles such as admin, moderator, composer, and user level.
+Security Testing is to check how secure the software is regarding data over the network from malicious attacks.
+The key areas to be tested in this testing include authorization, authentication of users and their access to data based on roles such as admin, moderator, composer, and user level.

 Thus after knowing the definitions, one can get a clear idea of the difference between functional and non-functional testing.

 Difference Between Functional and Non-Functional Testing

 |It tests ‘What’ the product does.
 It checks the operations and actions of an Application.||It checks the behaviour of an Application.|

 |Functional testing is done based on the business requirement.||Non- functional testing is done based on the customer expectation and Performance requirement.|

 |It tests whether the actual result is working according to the expected result.||It checks the response time, and speed of the software under specific conditions.|